-- With 50 % the largest share of total spending (amounting to 12.1 billion Euros) was borne by companies;
+- With 50 % the largest share of total spending (in the amount of almost 13 billion Euros in 2021) was borne by companies;

-- 33% was borne by the public sector and
+- 33 % was borne by the public sector and

 - 16 % by foreign countries.

-The domestic pharmaceutical industry in Austria in particular contributes to the value added with research contracts.
-In 2017, 311 million Euros were invested by the pharmaceutical industry in Austria for research and development (Statistik Austria 2019).
+With research contracts the domestic pharmaceutical industry in Austria in particular contributes to the value added.
+In 2019, 283 million Euros were invested by the pharmaceutical industry in Austria for research and development (Statistics Austria 2019).

 In the life science sector, Austria has, in addition to very good universities, other excellent and internationally recognized research institutes such as the Research Institute of Molecular Pathology (IMP), the Institute of Molecular Biotechnology (IMBA) and the Research Center for Molecular Medicine (CeMM).
-Since 2008, the first Research Center Pharmaceutical Engineering (RCPE) in Europe has been located in Graz to optimize product and process development in the pharmaceutical sector.
-Austria is also home to the European biobank research infrastructure, which aims to connect existing and new biobanks in Europe, and thus to improve access to biological samples for research.
-In 2014, the Biobanking and Biomolecular Resources Research Infrastructure - European Research Infrastructure Consortium (BBMRI-ERIC), also based in Graz, began operations.
+Since 2008, Graz has been home to Europe's first Research Center Pharmaceutical Engineering (RCPE)

-\ latest global estimate by Statistik Austria includes a COVID-related GDP depression of - 5.5 %.
+\ latest global estimate by Statistics Austria includes COVID-related slumps in economic performance for 2020 and 2021.